Performance Venues and Practice Rooms

 Babson is home to multiple state-of-the-art venues to support both arts organizations and individual performers in our community.

 BabsonARTS Campus Map (pdf) »

 The Sorenson Center for the Arts facility, on College Drive in the heart of the beautiful Babson campus, opened in October 1997.
 The center was designed by the Boston-based firm of William Rawn Associates Architects, known for its design of the Seiji Ozawa Hall at Tanglewood.
-The 441-seat Carling-Sorenson Theater features wraparound balconies and side-loge seating that maximize the immediacy of live performance.
+The intimate 441-seat Carling-Sorenson Theater features wraparound balconies and side-loge seating that maximize the immediacy of live performance.
 It is fully equipped with state-of-the-art lighting, sound, and projection systems; a dance/rehearsal studio; music practice rooms; dressing rooms, and a spacious and comfortable lobby.
 The building is wheelchair-accessible.
 The Sorenson Center for the Arts offers a professional theatrical setting for concerts and performances.
+Free parking is available for all performances on the Babson campus.
 Contact the Sorenson Center for the Arts for information and availability.

 The gallery on the first floor of Hollister Hall presents the works of visiting visual artists throughout the academic year.
 Artists typically engage with the community during opening receptions and artist talks, after which their works remain on display for the community.
 Exhibits are free and open to the public.

 Knight Auditorium is a large multi-functional space for a variety of events from presentations to performances.
 Technology includes full audio (up to 12 microphones plus additional audio sources), video (with projection), basic theatrical lighting capabilities and an upright piano.
 Contact firstname.lastname@example.org for information and availability.

 Glavin Family Chapel